 - Having access to or talking about lethal means like firearms

 * Note: kids may experience all of these and not have suicidal thoughts… or none of these and be suicidal.
 These are only guidelines.
 If you are concerned, take action and get help.

 For Immediate Support

 - Emergencies: call 911

 How You Can Help

 The STANDUP Act expands access to evidence-based suicide prevention training to every 6th-12th grade student.
 Together with their peers, youth would learn how to recognize the warning signs of self-harm.
 What’s more, they are taught methods on how to seek help for themselves and others.
-With our sister organization, Sandy Hook Promise Action Fund, you can help pass this important legislation.
-Join us in raising awareness on social media using our action kit.
+With our sister organization, Sandy Hook Promise Action Fund, this law was recently passed and signed into law.